 Producing as much seed as possible on-farm or purchasing seed from other organic farmers is also a very good option but not a viable one for all crops.
 Farmers saving seed must realize that there is a possibility that organically produced seed, especially from cross-pollinated crops such as open-pollinated corn, could become contaminated by drifting GMO pollen.
-This contamination would likely go undetected but would produce crops that test positive for GMO DNA in following year.
-Saving and sharing organically produced seed from self-pollinated crops would probably carry little risk, and with some deliberate in- field selection, it could provide a good source of regionally and organically adapted varieties.
+This contamination would likely go undetected but would produce crops that test positive for GMO DNA in the following year.
+Saving and sharing organically produced seed from self-pollinated crops would probably carry little risk and, with some deliberate in-field selection, it could provide a good source of regionally and organically adapted varieties.

 While the majority of shed pollen lands quite close to the point of origin, pollen can travel great distances.
 The actual pattern and distance of pollen distribution is highly erratic and unpredictable, dependent greatly upon environmental and geographic conditions.
-A localized strong wind during tasseling may normally carry corn pollen quite far before it settles, quite likely into another cornfield.
-Studies originating in England have recorded clover pollen drift as far away as 1,600 meters (about one mile) from the source; from plants in the cabbage family, over 1,500 meters (0.93 miles) away; and from beets and grasses, more than 1,000 meters (0.62 miles) away.
-Some studies have documented corn pollen drift up to 150 kilometers (93 miles) away from the source; other research has shown that the distance may be greater under certain weather conditions.
+A localized strong wind during tasseling can easily carry corn pollen into a neighboring cornfield.
+Studies originating in England have recorded clover pollen drift as far away as 1,600 meters (about one mile); from plants in the cabbage family, over 1,500 meters (0.93 miles); and from beets and grasses, more than 1,000 meters (0.62 miles).
+Some studies have documented corn pollen drift up to 150 kilometers (93 miles), and other research has shown that the distance may be even greater under certain weather conditions.

 Insect pollination presents yet another problem.
 Canola or oilseed rape is a member of the crucifer, or cabbage, family.
 Most members of this group rely on bees to carry pollen from one flower to another and to distribute the pollen inside the flower to facilitate pollination.
-Bees have no apparent preference organic or conventional canola or any of the many closely related wild crucifer relatives such as wild mustard.
+Bees have no apparent preference for either organic or conventional canola, or for any of the many closely related wild crucifer relatives such as wild mustard.
 Covered with pollen, the bees deposit and receive a genetic payload at each flower they visit, freely spreading genes throughout their range.
-Pollen carried by insect pollination can travel as far as bees forage.
+Pollen carried by insects can travel as far as bees forage.
 British studies have found that bees visiting onion flowers can forage for distances of more than 4,000 meters (2.48 miles) and that a three-mile radius range from the hive is likely.
-Additional research has also documented oilseed rape pollen at more than 4,000 meters (2.48 miles) from the source, but Dr. Ann Clark, of the University of Guelph in Canada, feels that canola pollen may be carried up to eight kilometers (nearly five miles) under specific conditions.
-Other re- search has indicated that the distance can be even greater.
+Additional research has documented oilseed rape pollen more than 4,000 meters (2.48 miles) from the source, but Dr. Ann Clark of the University of Guelph in Canada feels that canola pollen may be carried up to eight kilometers (nearly five miles) under specific conditions.
+Other research has indicated that the distance can be even greater.

 It is worth noting that not all small grains are self-pollinated.
 Rye is nominally cross-pollinated and could become contaminated if genetically engineered rye is grown nearby.
-However, at this time, there are no genetically engineered varieties of rye on the market.
+However, as of the year 2000, there are no genetically engineered varieties of rye on the market.
 Clover and alfalfa are also usually cross-pollinated.
 In fact, the pollen from one alfalfa flower is generally chemically prevented from fertilizing the same flower; therefore, outcrossing is required for seed set.
 Seed saved from these crops or plants that grow naturally from self-sown seed could contain GMO DNA once genetically engineered varieties of these crops are on the market.
-When GMO varieties of alfalfa and clover become available — there are reports that varieties of Roundup Ready alfalfa are currently in the testing phase — the organic industry will need to consider the impact of this pollen on forage quality and livestock production.
+When GMO varieties of alfalfa and clover become available—there are reports that varieties of Roundup Ready alfalfa are currently in the testing phase—the organic industry will need to consider the impact of this pollen on forage quality and livestock production.

 If the neighbors plan to plant long-season corn, an organic farmer might be able to avoid cross-pollination by planting a short-season variety or by staggering planting dates, but these strategies alone should not be relied on as adequate protection.
 Environmental conditions may bring the two tasseling times much closer together than anticipated, and a bag of seed corn will often contain a low percentage of a “pollinator” line of seed that tassels at a slightly different time.
 Additionally, just because a neighbor has soybeans planted this year next to a field of organic corn doesn’t mean that contamination is entirely prevented.
 Is there any volunteer corn growing from last year’s GMO plants?
 Those plants will also produce pollen that can contaminate organic corn.